jotson/1gam-march2013/README.md

 # Dev Notes

+- The js/ folder contains a Javascript implementation of the game built with [Crafty](http://craftyjs.com)
+- The nme/ folder contains an NME implementation of the game built with [NME and HaXe](http://nme.io)
 - Crafty comes with a pretty sweet (but undocumented) particle system component
 - It includes a very handy convex polygon collision detector that is very easy to use
 - The WiredHitBox component is a very handy